Vehicle leasing: Company cars for employee use

 In some countries, companies may lease vehicles not just for their top managers, but rather all their employees (regardless on whether they actually need the car for business trips, or even any company tasks).
 This adds to traffic congestion There are sometimes tax benefits (tax deductions and depreciation write-offs) to the employers by giving a car instead of a raise or a bonus.
 Transport and Environment has stated that Europe is subsidising pollution and climate change in this way.
-Alternatives such as remote work can (in certain cases) however can be used to reduce the use of vehicles for transport between work and home, and a modal shift towards non-motorized transport (i.e. cycling, ...) can also help to curb pollution and traffic congestion.
-In instances where physical presence at the workplace is necessary, and non-motorized transport (cycling, ...) are not an option (i.e. too great distance between home and work) and where public transport is not convenient either (no direct routes or long waiting time), corporate car sharing may be an option.
+Alternatives such as remote work can (in certain cases) be used to reduce the use of vehicles for transport between work and home, however, and a modal shift towards non-motorized transport (i.e. cycling, ...) can also help to curb pollution and traffic congestion.
+In instances where physical presence at the workplace is necessary, and non-motorized transport (cycling, ...) is not an option (i.e. too great a distance between home and work) and where public transport is not convenient either (no direct routes or long waiting time), corporate car sharing may be an option.